Fruit Damaging Insects

 Spotted Wing Drosophila (SWD) (Drosophila suzukii): SWD are invasive vinegar flies (fruit flies) that can attack unripen fruit.
 Female SWD cut into intact fruit with a serrated ovipositor to deposit eggs under the skin.
 This allows SWD larvae to be present during ripening, leading to a risk of detection in ripe fruit after harvest.
 During egg-laying and larval feeding, sour rot and fungal diseases can be introduced, further affecting fruit quality.
 There is a much greater risk of fruit contamination at harvest from SWD compared with native species that lay eggs only in already-damaged and rotting fruit.

-Management: Monitor blueberry fields with traps baited with apple cider vinegar plus ethanol alcohol (90% apple cider vinegar plus 10% ethanol) and/or fermenting yeast.
+Management: Monitor blueberry fields with traps baited with 25% grape juice plus 75% water, or apple cider vinegar plus ethanol alcohol (90% apple cider vinegar plus 10% ethanol) and/or fermenting yeast.
 Contact Cooperative Extension in your state for information on latest trapping techniques.
 Once adult SWD are trapped and blueberries begin to turn blue, apply insecticides weekly through harvest, rotating between insecticide classes.
 Choose insecticides based on efficacy and preharvest interval.

 Insecticides may be made more effective by adding sugar to stimulate SWD feeding.
 Try adding 1-2 pounds of white sugar per 100 gallons of spray mixture.

-Winter Moth (Operophtera brumata): This is a new and important pest of blueberries and other deciduous plants, especially in Southeastern New England.
-They can severely defoliate bushes.
+Winter Moth (Operophtera brumata): This is an important pest of blueberries and other deciduous plants, especially in Southeastern New England.
 Moths emerge from the soil in late November and may be active into January.
 Male moths are light brown to tan in color and attracted to lights at night.
-Females are gray, almost wingless and cannot fly.
-Females can be found at the base of trees or on tree trunks.
+Females are gray, almost wingless and cannot fly, and may be found on tree trunks.
 After mating, females deposit tiny eggs in bark crevices or among lichens which overwinter.
 Eggs begin hatching in late March or early April after the first warm days of spring, generally around 20 Growing Degree Days (GDD) (base 50˚F) or about 200 GDD (base 40˚F).
 Egg hatch coincides with bud break of McIntosh apple trees.
-After hatching, larvae wriggle into swelling buds of blueberries and many tree and begin feeding.
+After hatching, larvae wriggle into swelling buds of blueberries and many deciduous tree, and begin feeding.
 Caterpillars continue feeding on leaves and flowers until late May when they drop to the ground to pupate.
 Destruction of flower buds can greatly reduce yield.

 Winter moth larvae are pale green caterpillars with white longitudinal stripes running down both sides of the body.
 They are “loopers” or “inchworms” and have just 2 pairs of prolegs.
 Mature caterpillars are approximately one inch long.

-Management: A dormant oil spray to trunks and branches of bushes may be helpful killing overwintering eggs before hatching.
+Management: A dormant oil spray to trunks and branches of bushes may be helpful by killing overwintering eggs before hatching.
 However, some eggs are under bark flaps and loose lichen and may be protected from oil sprays.
-Caterpillars may also invade blueberries by ballooning into plantings.
+Caterpillars may also invade blueberries by blowing into plantings from nearby trees.
 Bacillus thuringiensis (B.t. kurstaki), manages winter moth caterpillars well once caterpillars are feeding on exposed foliage.
 B.t. and other insecticides are not effective when caterpillars are feeding inside closed buds.
 Spinosad is another biorational compound that works well against winter moth caterpillars.
 Finally, tebufenozide (e.g. Confirm) is an insect growth regulator (IGR) that works well on most lepidopteran caterpillars.

 Blueberry Maggot (Rhagoletis mendax): The adult is a black fly about 1/5” long with a pattern of dark and clear bands on its wings.
 The maggots are white, legless, and about 1/4” long when full grown.
 Flies alight on fruit to lay eggs under the fruit skin just as fruit begins to turn blue.
 Maggots are later found in ripening and harvested fruit, making fruit unmarketable since berries become soft and mushy.
 Undetected infested berries contaminate pack-out.